Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Safety issues

-The goal is not perfection.
-The goal is preparation.
+The goal is not to make the home perfect.
+The goal is to help the seller prepare.

 Why a Pre-Listing Inspection Can Help Sellers